aricooperdavis/grav-plugin-ip-blacklist/README.md

 A: We try to ensure that the default filters shipped with the plugin cover a decent range of abusive requests but don't match common non-abusive URIs.
 You may need to tweak these filters a little for your particular setup.

-You can disable, delete, and add new filters in the plugin configuration.
-Be careful doing this - they're regex patterns and matching is performed against the entire URI, so you'll need to escape any regex symbols i.e. `?` should be `\?` and `.co.uk` should be `\.co\.uk`.
+You can modify the filters in the `filters` option of the plugin configuration (see above for details).

 __Q: Help, I was testing the filters and have blacklisted my own IP!__